vindarel/abelujo/README.md

 To install the dependencies, create and populate the database, run:

     make install
-    # and if bower asks for the version of Angular, choose version #1.3.20.

 We are done !
 Now to try Abelujo, run the development server like this: